Ada-Developers-Academy/daily-curriculum/week17/cat_adventure_homework.md

 To help her get there, you'll be creating a small text adventure only in JavaScript.
 Begin by forking [this repo](https://github.com/shanghaiellen/cat-adventure).
+Go to your fork (YOURNAME/cat-adventure) in Github and copy the clone URL, which is located in the right nav bar (it might be ssh, https, or Subversion).

+`cd` to the directory ABOVE where you want your cat-adventure directory to live (Docs, ada_homework, whatever).
+In your terminal, type `git clone
+<YOUR COPIED CLONE URL>`, replacing <YOUR COPIED CLONE URL> with, you guessed
+it, your copied clone url.
+It should look like `git clone foo`.

+This should create a cat-adventure directory for you, with files. `cd` into your cat-adventure directory.
 You'll see that it contains two files: an html file and a JavaScript file.
 YOU ARE NOT ALLOWED TO WRITE ANY MORE HTML, except for css ids/classes.
 Let me say that again:

 YOU ARE NOT ALLOWED TO WRITE ANY MORE HTML, except for css ids/classes.